 2. Reverse engineer your resolutions.
 Reflect on the resolutions you tend to make, including (or especially) the ones you have trouble keeping.
 Rather than focusing on what they require you to DO (lose weight, read more, drink less), explore what they say about the type of person you'd like to BE.
 This may help clarify your deeper motivations and intentions.

 Which brings us to the next, and perhaps best, advice for making changes in the new year.

 3. Pick a theme.
 Not a target.
 Targets are fixed, but themes can help shape and guide.
 Chose a word that describes a state-of-being or a quality that you want to cultivate in the coming year.
 For example, if you've been feeling adrift or are compelled to make a bunch of resolutions about time management, perhaps your theme for the year is "clarity" or "intentionality."
 As the year unfolds, keep your theme in mind and as often as you can, seek to align your actions, decisions and the ways you spend your downtime.

 What's the main take-away here?
-Rather than the old concept of resolutions, seek instead to determine the environment or qualities you'd like to better cultivate for yourself, and then let that serve as a guiding influence as you move through the year ahead.
+Rather than the old concept of resolutions, seek instead to determine the environment or qualities you'd like for yourself, and then let that serve as a guiding influence as you move through the year ahead.
 This "work in progress" approach is less punitive and also more closely models the way lasting change occurs.